3.5. Front sensor array (line and proximity sensors)

 - Pin 4 is connected to either the right proximity sensor (RGT) or line sensor 4 (DN4), depending on the position of a jumper.

 - Pin 11 is connected to the line sensor emitter control pin (LEDON).

 The assembled versions of the Zumo 32U4 robot ship with jumpers selecting the left (LFT) and right (RGT) proximity sensors instead of down-facing DN2 and DN4, so these versions are configured for three down-facing sensors and all three proximity sensors by default.

 The signals from the sensors can be remapped by soldering in a wire from the signal output to the desired I/O pin.
 You would also want to disconnect the sensor output from the standard I/O pin so that pin can be used for other purposes.
 For line sensor 1, line sensor 3, line sensor 5, and the front proximity sensor, disconnecting the sensor involves cutting a trace between the signal output and the standard I/O pin, which is labeled on the board.
 For the line sensor 2, line sensor 4, the left proximity sensor, and the right proximity sensor, you can simply move or remove the corresponding jumper.

 Example remapping: using all the sensors

 If you want to use all five line sensors and all three proximity sensors in one application, you can accomplish that by freeing up two I/O lines and remapping two of the pins.
-One way to accomplish this is by removing the Zumo’s LCD to free up pins 0 and 1.
+One way to accomplish this is by removing the Zumo’s display to free up pins 0 and 1.
 Next, configure the jumpers on the front sensor array to connect pin 4 to line sensor 4, and pin 20 to line sensor 2.
 Solder a wire from the right proximity sensor signal to pin 0, and solder a wire from the left proximity sensor to pin 1.
-You will need to modify your code to include the new pin assignments, and you should remove all LCD-related code.
+You will need to modify your code to include the new pin assignments, and you should remove all display-related code.